graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 ```

 <!--
-- EDFS in practice looks something like this
+- In practice it looks something like this
 - Here you can see multiple gateway instances all connected via NATS
 - where any service can publish events to the message broker
 - They dont even have to be subgraphs!
 - All connected clients get real-time updates regardless of which gateway they're connected to
-- This scales horizontally unlike traditional WebSocket or SSE subscriptions
+- This scales horizontally unlike traditional WebSocket or SSE subscriptions to subgraphs
 - The beauty of EDFS is that it decouples the subscription source from the subscription consumers
 - Services can publish events to NATS without knowing which gateways or clients are listening
 - Gateways can scale independently because they're not holding stateful connections to subgraphs